Tenants’ voice programme – providing new tenant union neighbourhood branches to support tenants on low-incomes or of migrant backgrounds in Glasgow.

 Why we are funding this project

-This project is part of the Nationwide Foundation’s tenants’ voice programme.
-In total seven organisations, of which Living Rent is one, are helping tenants whose personal characteristics and circumstances mean that they cannot avoid the potential problems of living in the private rented sector – such as insecurity, poor living conditions, high costs and severe lack of choice – and which therefore puts them at increased risk of harm.
+This project is part of the Nationwide Foundation’s Transforming the Private Rented Sector programme, and one of seven tenants’ voice projects.
+The seven organisations, of which Living Rent is one, are helping tenants whose personal characteristics and circumstances mean that they cannot avoid the potential problems of living in the private rented sector – such as insecurity, poor living conditions, high costs and severe lack of choice – and which therefore puts them at increased risk of harm.

 Tenants should be a central part of any changes to the private rented sector, yet their voices are often absent and excluded from meaningful debate.
 In response, the Nationwide Foundation’s funding for tenants’ voice is supporting private rented sector tenants by giving them a stronger voice in the debates on their personal housing issues or in housing matters in their local area.